rackerlabs/rackspace-how-to/content/cloud-networks/configuring-interface-based-firewall-on-the-vyatta-network-appliance.md

 **Note:** The following is only an example of custom rules that you can set for your Vyatta firewall.
 They do not represent the recommended default configuration.

-1. Open the firewall configuration interface your previously created:
+1. Open the firewall configuration interface you previously created:

         # edit firewall name protect-vyatta